yo-soy-dev/FUTURE_FS_03/README.md

 ## 📄 License

-This project is developed as part of an internship program at **Future Interns**.
+This project is open source and available under the MIT License.
 **For educational purposes only.**

 ---

 ## 🙏 Acknowledgments

-- **Future Interns** - For providing the internship opportunity
 - **Urban Brew Cafe** - Concept and project inspiration
 - **Open Source Community** - For JavaScript resources and documentation